Luladjiev/lgit-rs/README.md

 ## Features

-- **Autosquash**: Automatically squash all commits in the current branch.
+- **Autosquash**: Automatically squash all fixup commits in the current branch.
 - **Branch**: Easily create a new branch from the latest BASE branch.
 - **DeleteBranches**: Safely delete all branches for which remotes are gone.
 Use with caution!
 - **Fixup**: Commit as a fixup, simplifying your commit history.